zzalscv2/FFEA/INSTALL.md

    * [Eigen](http://eigen.tuxfamily.org) (>=3.2.1) [OPTIONAL]
    FFEA uses Eigen to calculate and solve linear approximations to the model i.e. Elastic / Dynamic Network Models.

    > Warning - GCC >= 5 will require version 3.2.10 or higher for Eigen.
-Earlier versions (including 3.3 release candidates, marked internally as 3.2.91 and higher) did prove to be incompatible with GCC >= 5 and the C++11 standard.
+Earlier versions (including 3.3 release candidates, marked internally as 3.2.91 and higher) did prove to be incompatible with GCC >= 5 and using C++11 standard.
 You may also need a newer version of Boost.

 Configure {#configure}